andrew--r/foreign-exchange-widget/readme.md

 [currencylayer API](https://currencylayer.com/) provides an ability to set base currency only in paid version of API, so cross-currency exchange rates are automatically derived from base currency rates.

 There is no fancy UI because I didn't have much time, and ugly but working product is better than beautiful but useless product.

+Currencies are hardcoded, normally they should be loaded from server.

 ## Potential improvements